Tigers vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 |143.2

-- Missouri is 5-5 against the spread and 7-3 overall in its last 10 games.

-- The Missouri Tigers have gone over the total in four of their last 10 contests.

-- Princeton has an 8-2 record against the spread while going 8-2 overall in its past 10 games.
+- Missouri has gone 7-3 over its past 10 contests, with a 5-5 record against the spread in that span.

-- In their past 10 contests, the Princeton Tigers have gone over the total six times.
+- Four of Missouri Tigers' last 10 contests have gone over the total.

 - Missouri has a 13-6-1 record against the spread and a 21-0 record overall when scoring more than 68.1 points.